bssgn1272/btmms/README.md

 # Database

-for the DB postgreSQL was used
+The application runs with the MySQL database.

-To install follow the process from [w3resource](https://www.w3resource.com/PostgreSQL/install-postgresql-on-linux-and-windows.php)
+To install follow the process from [MySQL](https://www.mysql.org)

 # Credentials